AsunaSungJinWoo/simulateur_physique/README.md

 ![image](https://github.com/user-attachments/assets/41a81c95-9df2-4f03-abec-882f32019c3e)

-Select witch tension you wanna calculate, for exemple we are gonna select the first one (we will enter 0 for exemple).
+Select which tension you want to calculate.
+For example, we will select the first one (we will enter 0 for this example).

 ![image](https://github.com/user-attachments/assets/8b317559-3ffc-493b-8156-4cbffbb5c901)

-Enter witch value of dimension you can enters (we will again enters a 0).
+Enter which value of dimension you can enter (we will enter a 0 again).

 ![image](https://github.com/user-attachments/assets/8d278b6d-5302-4de4-b4e3-3ff78c1ad8d7)

-Enters le values of the dimensions resquested
+Enter le values of the dimensions resquested

 ![image](https://github.com/user-attachments/assets/7601fff4-3427-4174-9ee5-46db113a3e34)